 I have been a pastor since 1983, having been a police officer for 14 years before that.
-In 1993 I came as pastor to my present congregation, Christ Reformation Church in Tillamook, Oregon.
+In 1993 I came as pastor to Christ Reformation Church in Tillamook, Oregon.
+We livestream weekly Bible studies and sermons, and write at our online sites:

 In the early years of my pastoral ministry (really in the first 25 years!), abusive men and women were almost always in the pews.
 These were people, both men and women, who saw themselves through a mindset of entitlement to power and control.
 They were the “Diotrephes” (see 3 John) who lusted to be “first” and punished anyone who stood in their way through various abusive tactics.